vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 Resources

 To my knowledge, there aren't any definitive resources on an objective definition of a *Good Test*.
 Nevertheless, there are some important ideas:
-* [Arrange-Assert-Act](https://learn.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2022#write-your-tests) assists in test hygiene
-* [Modern best practices for Java Tests](https://phauer.com/2019/modern-best-practices-testing-java/) is a must read
+* [Modern best practices for Java Tests](https://phauer.com/2019/modern-best-practices-testing-java/) has excellent advice on practical testing
-* [Property based testing](https://increment.com/testing/in-praise-of-property-based-testing/) focuses on the actual contract with minimal distractions
+* [Property based testing](https://increment.com/testing/in-praise-of-property-based-testing/) is a set of ideas that focuses on the actual contract with minimal distractions

 In my practice,
 * I adopt the definition of *Good Test* from [TODO: Objectively Good Tests](TODO) and utilize the practical techniques there-in